-For the foreseeable future, panels will be virtual (where everybody is geographically dispersed, connected through a digital platform) or hybrid (where there is a group of people -moderator, panelists and/or audience- meeting face-to-face while the discussion is streamed or replayed out to geographically dispersed locations).
+For the foreseeable future, panel discussions will be virtual (where everybody is geographically dispersed, connected through a digital platform) or hybrid (where there is a group of people -moderator, panelists and/or audience- meeting face-to-face while the discussion is streamed or replayed out to geographically dispersed locations).
 Regardless, there is a digital element where your panelists WILL be remote in a virtual panel and MAY be remote in a hybrid panel.

 There are some subtle nuances panelists need to know when moving from a F2F environment to a digital environment.